The Jones Act in Alaska kept cruise ships at port. A waiver frees them.

 Almost a dozen years ago Senator John McCain introduced legislation to repeal the 1920 “Jones Act.”
 Now Congress deliberates again.
 An exception to the Jones Act in Alaska can be a part of rebuilding the post-pandemic economy.

 The motivating issue was allowing foreign ships with foreign crews to help in the BP Gulf of Mexico cleanup.
-Depending on which political party you believe, this would either increase the number of ships that could help in the gulf.
-Or, it might have done nothing meaningful, while greatly undermining the US shipping industry.
-Back then, the Jones Act legislation never was enacted.
+Depending on which political party you believe, this would either increase the number of ships that could help in the gulf, or it might have done nothing meaningful, while greatly undermining the US shipping industry.
+Back then, the Jones Act legislation was never enacted.
 Today, it would matter greatly to cruise travelers.

 As the travel industry hopes to cautiously emerge from the COVID-19 pandemic, the Jones Act/PVSA is keeping cruise ships in port, at least temporarily.
 The 1920 law is making a big difference to the cruise industries, and to many local economies, especially in the state of Alaska.